Master of Public Health

 Improve health on a higher level

-Hands-on, relevant and real-world: DMU's M.P.H program will prepare you to improve health across communities.
+DMU's M.P.H program will prepare you to promote health across communities.

 timeframe in which the program can be completed